Strong Female Characters

 Our final film for today is ALIENS from 1986.
 This film ties in nicely with another movie that is currently in the cinemas at the moment, ALIEN CONVENANT (2017) – so there you go, you get two current movies for the price of one!

 ALIENS stars Sigourney Weaver, Michael Biehn, Carrie Henn, the late Bill Paxton and Lance Henriksen, to name a few.
 This is the second film in the franchise and followed on directly from Ridley Scott’s ALIEN (1979).
-Whilst the first film was more of a horror movie in space, ALIENS was all about action; pitting a band of tough space marine soldiers; which, interestingly, for the time, the group of soldiers is made up of both male and female characters, against the brooding Xenomorph aliens hell-bent on destroying the whole lot of them.
-It’s left to Sigourney Weaver’s character, Ellen Ripley, to, yet again, save the day.
-As with Wonder Woman, Ripley is not just a tough character ready to fight the bad guys; her story arc develops over the course of the franchise, (although some fans argue that the character takes missteps along the way); but what is important for today’s Film Journey is that Ripley is yet another character who takes charge of a situation and battles against the odds to, ostensibly, win … and she happens to be female.
+Whilst the first film was more of a horror movie in space, ALIENS was all about action – pitting a band of tough space marine soldiers, which, interestingly, for the time, the group of soldiers is made up of both male and female characters, against the brooding Xenomorph aliens hell-bent on destroying the whole lot of them.
+It’s left to Sigourney Weaver’s character, Ellen Ripley, to yet again save the day.
+As with Wonder Woman, Ripley is not just a tough character ready to fight the bad guy.
+Her story arc develops over the course of the franchise, although some fans argue that the character takes missteps along the way, surely it adds to character development.
+What is important for today’s Film Journey is that Ripley is yet another multi-dimensional character who takes charge of a situation and battles against the odds to, ostensibly, win … and she happens to be female.

 – Charlize Theron in MAD MAX FURY ROAD